NuGet packages in the package registry

 The package registry works with:

-For documentation of the specific API endpoints that these clients use, see the NuGet API documentation.
+To learn about the specific API endpoints these clients use, see the NuGet API reference.

 Learn how to install NuGet.

-• Project-level: Use when you have few NuGet packages and they are not in the same GitLab group.
+• Project endpoint: Use when you have a few NuGet packages that are not in the same group.

-• Group-level: Use when you have many NuGet packages in different projects within the same GitLab group.
+• Group endpoint: Use when you have many NuGet packages in different projects under the same group.

-Some features such as publishing a package are only available on the project-level endpoint.
+Some actions, like publishing a package, are only available on the project endpoint.

-Because of how NuGet handles credentials, the package registry rejects anonymous requests on the group-level endpoint.
-To work around this limitation, set up authentication.
+Because of how NuGet handles credentials, the package registry rejects anonymous requests to public groups.

 Add the package registry as a source for NuGet packages